HKpowerStudio

 Pursuing My Life’s Work

-by Filed Under: Art, Art & Design, Creative process, Inspiration & Education, Uncategorized 3 Comments
+March 16, 2020 by Heather Filed Under: Art, Art & Design, Creative process, Inspiration & Education, Uncategorized 3 Comments

 My research stems from observing and interacting with artists as they craft a space known as the studio.
 In this space, the work of making crafted objects takes place through a universal and personal creative cycle of order and chaos.
 History and contemporary culture have much to say about the mess and order of the creative process.
 Having spent nearly ten years evaluating and co-producing these spaces to identify and construct systems that support organization of material culture and productivity, my curiosity led me to interview over fifty artists about how they construct these spaces, their habitus, their process of setting up their studio and their interaction with objects and materials in their space.